 - N95 respirator masks are required in Red and Yellow Zones.

-- Ensure a plan is in place to transition away from approved KN95 to N95 masks
+- Ensure a plan is in place to transition away from approved KN95 to N95 masks.
+KN95s are permitted for Green Zone use.

 - Cloth masks for visitors are acceptable.